-Hidden Truths Project (HTP) is a 501©3 founded in 2012 by Dr. Julie Thompson-Dobkin.
+Hidden Truths Project (HTP) was founded in 2012 by Dr. Julie Thompson-Dobkin.
 In its inception, the focus was on art exhibits composed of artwork by individuals with epilepsy.
 The exhibits became a means to illustrate and share their lived experiences to abolish societal barriers and misconstrued bias regarding this complex disorder.
 The initial work began in southern California drawing primarily from artists across United States.
 Within two years, it became a global movement with bi-coastal events featuring artists from across the U.S. as well as Australia, Canada, China, Africa, Ireland, Mexico, Jamaica, Spain, Sweden, India, the U.K., Philippines and Malaysia, each expressing their unique perspective through creative storytelling.

 After ten years of successful fundraising and contributing over $500,000 to epilepsy research, advocacy programs, and scholarships for individuals with epilepsy, the global pandemic presented a time of great uncertainty.
 Significant health inequities here and abroad, along with acts of racial injustice within our borders, revealed the opportunity to expand our reach.